Mafketel/p2812hnu-f1-files/README.md

 the aacc3 version is identical to the other known rt3062.eeprom file

 added a snapshot from march that I compiled where the kernel is slightly smaller then 2mb and the partition is 3mb for the kernel.
-Needed if you want to use the snapshots.
+Needed if you want to use the snapshots or version 19 and above.